TheArcadeStriker/markdown-writing/H2Overdrive.1.md

 There's certainly a noticeable nuance to these games when you catch on those secret-at-plain-sight strats, most notably with the first two games due to the Hydro Jump not being mapped to a single button, but as I go through each of those three points, I'll mention what H2Overdrive adds or change to these instructions, whether big or small.

 ---
-##    Boosters are mapped.
+###    Boosters are mapped.
+---
 Boosters in all three games are in blue and red variety, blue pickups giving you a few seconds of boost while the red pickups give you double of that.
 So that is easy enough to understand...until you have to start deciding between paths that might have different pickups, or more commonly later on, get distracted by shiny booster pickups that are way above the water you are racing on if you don't know the Hydro Jump.

 While explaining how the boosters you choose to pick can influence the lines you take on the race [beyond the fact that if you are clearly aiming at one and miss it, you're screwed], there's a THIRD booster pickup exclusive to H2Overdrive: The **Super Boost**.

+This is a yellow pickup, either at plain sight in an alternate path or hiding behind a well-timed jump or shortcut, these don't add more seconds to you that temporarily grants access to a Super bBoost gauge, but instead temporarily grants you a superpowered boost that ny normal boost you had before ywill last as long as you don't use it up entirely.

-This is a yellow pickup that temporarily grants access to a Super Boost gauge until you deplete it.
+until you deplete it.

-It depletes **way** faster than a full Boost Gauge despite looking the game, can only be refueled with another Super Boost pickup, and once you use it up, you're back to the normal boost.
+...Except that the Super Boost gauge usually depletes **way** faster than a full Boost Gauge despite looking the game, can only be refueled with another Super Boost pickup, and once you use it up, you're back to the normal boost.

-The upside is that any noryou'll keep the boost gauge you had before the pickup [as well as still get normal boost stored if you grab normal pickups while you have the Super Boost active].
+although. ing it up, as well as any pickups you grab while its active, will stay stored for when you run out of Super Boost.

 However, there's a very good reason for the Super Boost to be rare and much faster to waste if reckless.
 The boost itself is very fast-acting and goes faster than the normal boost, obviously...but its when you use it mid-air when you notice how broken it can be.